-The assessment of patent infringement is usually made taking into account the scope of protection defined in the claims, interpreted according to the respective description of the patent.
+The assessment of patent infringement usually takes into account the scope of protection defined in the claims, which are interpreted according to the respective description of the patent.
 In the case of a product patent, the assessment is naturally based on a literal interpretation of the claims.
 For process patents, it is necessary to take into account the argument of the defendants as to the process effectively used for manufacturing the medicinal products that constitute the subject matter of the dispute.

-In this respect, although there is no regular case law concerning the consideration and application of the doctrine of equivalence of the means, recourse to this doctrine in the discussion of patent infringement is usual.
+In this respect, although there is no regular case law concerning the consideration and application of the doctrine of equivalents, recourse to this doctrine in the discussion of patent infringement is usual.